Alokdubey397/odoo-hackthon/README.md

-Develop a Skill Swap Platform — a mini application that enables users to list their skills and request others in return
+Developing a Skill Swap Platform — a mini application that enables users to list their skills and request others in return